victorfeijo/chess95/docs/CONTRIBUTING.md

 ## Pull Requests

 So, you want to write some code?
 Great!
 To begin hacking, I encourage you to read [Git Style Guide](https://github.com/agis/git-style-guide) and [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
-If you want to do a big change on the code, don't isolate yourself and write the code alone.
+If you want to do a big change to the code, don't isolate yourself and write all alone.
 Open a issue first so we can discuss more about it.
-Afterward, feel free to open a issue or open a Pull Request with any change.
+Afterward, feel free to open a issue or a pull request at any time.